Geometric and analytic structures on metric spaces homeomorphic to a manifold: Introduction

 \subsection{Overview}

-In this article, we are concerned with metric spaces that are homeomorphic to closed, oriented manifolds.
-We are interested in the question whether the fundamental class of such spaces has an analytic counterpart in the framework of metric integral currents.
-In the setting of Euclidean spaces, integral currents were first introduced and studied by Federer--Fleming around 1960 in their seminal paper \cite{federer-1960} in connection with Plateau's problem of finding area minimizing surfaces of any dimension with prescribed boundary.
+In this article we study metric spaces that are homeomorphic to closed oriented manifolds.
+We are interested in the question whether such spaces admit a non-trivial metric integral current without boundary and what are implications of the existence of such a current.
+In Euclidean space, integral currents were first introduced and studied by Federer--Fleming around 1960 in their seminal paper \cite{federer-1960} in connection with Plateau's problem of finding area minimizing surfaces of any dimension with prescribed boundary.
 Nowadays, they have become a standard tool in geometric measure theory, with a wide range of applications that go well beyond area minimization problems.
-More recently, Ambrosio--Kirchheim \cite{ambrosio-kirchheim-2000} generalized Federer-Fleming's theory to the setting of metric spaces, resulting in a rich and powerful theory of metric integral currents in complete metric spaces.
-We refer to the articles \cite{Faessler-Orponen-2019, Huang-Kleiner-Stadler-2022, Kleiner-Lang-2020, Song-2023, Sormani-Wenger-2011, Wenger-2008} for some recent applications of this theory in various settings.
-In the present article, we show that a metric \(n\)-manifold satisfying weak assumptions such as linear local contractibility admits an essentially unique integral \(n\)-current without boundary.
-This current shares many properties with the fundamental class of the space.
-It can also be interpreted as being able to make sense of integrating differential forms on such a space and having Stokes' theorem available.
-The imposed linear local contractibility condition and related notions frequently appear in geometry and analysis, in particular in the context of uniformization problems for metric spaces, quasiconformal geometry, the study of Gromov hyperbolic groups, and finiteness theorems in geometry, see for example \cite{Bonk-Kleiner-2002, david-american-2016, Ferry-1994, Grove-Petersen-Wu-1990, Heinonen-ICM, Heinonen-Koskela-qc-Acta-1998, heinonen-sullivan-2002, Kleiner-ICM, Laakso-Ainfty-2002, Semmes-good-metric-spaces-1996}.
+We will work with an extension of the theory to the setting of complete metric spaces due to Ambrosio and Kirchheim \cite{ambrosio-kirchheim-2000}.
+This theory provides a rich and powerful framework with a diverse range of applications, see \cite{Faessler-Orponen-2019, Huang-Kleiner-Stadler-2022, Kleiner-Lang-2020, Song-2023, Sormani-Wenger-2011, Wenger-2008}.

+We prove two main existence results, Theorems~\ref{thm:main} and \ref{thm:existence-intcurr-dimension2-intro}.
+These state that any metric \(n\)-manifold satisfying weak assumptions admits an essentially unique integral \(n\)-current without boundary.
+For example, when \(n=2\), the only requirement we impose on the metric manifold is finite Hausdorff \(2\)-measure.
+The so obtained current shares many properties with the fundamental class of the space.
+Most interestingly, the existence of this “metric fundamental class" leads to implications concerning metric manifolds not involving any currents.
+These results include the validity of Poincar\'e inequalities for metric manifolds and a Lipschitz-volume rigidity theorem.